mguellsegarra/lawliet/README.md

 ## Configuration

 You can customize **lawliet** in order to fit your needs.
-For that, there's a *config.json* file, like this one:
+For that purpose, there's a *config.json* file:

 ```json
 {